How to Answer “Why Did You Choose This Project Topic?” in Civil Engineering Viva (Examiner-Approved Strategy, 2025)

 Engineering maturity

-Mentions guide suggestion but shows personal evaluation
+Mentions guide suggestion, but shows personal evaluation

 Acceptable ownership

-Uses generic motivation without technical link
+Uses generic motivation without a technical link

 Weak justification